 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Old Trolley Line (approx. 0.2 miles away in Pennsylvania); The Ice Lakes (approx. 0.9 miles away); Dr. Henry Harbaugh (approx. 1.1 miles away in Pennsylvania); WW II Veterans Memorial (approx. 1.1 miles away); D-Day Anniversary (approx. 1.1 miles away); Military Intelligence Training Center (approx. 1.1 miles away); Robert F. Barrick Memorial Library (approx. 1.1 miles away); a different marker also named Dr. Henry Harbaugh (approx. 1.4 miles away in Pennsylvania).

 More about this marker.
 On the lower left is a map of the area depicting the unit movements described on the map.
 In the lower center are portraits of Generals H. Judson Kilpatrick and William E. "Grumble" Jones.
 In the sidebar to the right a sketch shows A train of wagons and ambulances slogs through rain and mud, from Battles & Leaders of the Civil War.

 Also see . . .
 Monterey Pass Battlefield Association.
-The association provides many resources including (Submitted on May 23, 2010, by Craig Swain of Leesburg, Virginia.)
+The association provides many resources including a guide to the battlefield.
+(Submitted on May 23, 2010, by Craig Swain of Leesburg, Virginia.)

 Categories. • War, US Civil •